School of Education

 Advisor: Bonnie Klassy, email@example.com.
 Also consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651.

-The health minor may be completed by students in Secondary or Elementary Education programs or "added on" by teachers already licensed to teach at an appropriate level in Wisconsin.
-See this link for information on the Health minor for Elementary Education students.
+The Secondary Health minor may be completed by students in Physical Education or "added on" by teachers already licensed to teach at an appropriate level in Wisconsin.

 Complete a minimum of 30 credits to include all course work below.
 A minimum 2.75 GPA is required, based on all UW–Madison course work included in the minor requirements.